StadGent/fractal_styleguide_gent-base-archive/README.md

 └── package.json
 ```

-Now, to use the styleguide SASS partials you just need to import them into your main SASS file at the top so they get loaded before your own code.
+Now, to use the style guide SASS partials you just need to import them into your main SASS file at the top so they get loaded before your own code.
 ```
 @import 'node_modules/gent_styleguide/build/sass/00-settings/reset';
 @import 'node_modules/gent_styleguide/build/sass/00-settings/vars';